Our Vision

 We believe that a wiser, more responsible and more ethical approach could deliver an outstanding development for our neighbourhood - in design, purpose and impact.

-Our community-led alternative vision for St Christopher’s would honour the legacy of SEND provision delivered on the site to families across Bristol for the last 70 years, meeting a real crisis in specialist education needs and placing.
-At the same time we aim to provide desperately needed affordable & sustainable homes for key workers and families as well as protect the valuable green space and mature trees so this green lung at the heart of our community can be enjoyed by everyone who lives locally - especially our children.
+A community-led alternative vision for St Christopher’s could honour the legacy of SEND provision delivered on the site to families across Bristol for the last 70 years, meeting a real crisis in specialist education needs and placing.
+At the same time a high quality development could provide desperately needed affordable & sustainable homes for key workers and families as well as protect the valuable green space and mature trees so this green lung at the heart of our community can be enjoyed by everyone who lives locally - especially our children.

-We believe our vision would enhance the quality of life of existing residents in Westbury Park and bring far more social benefit and interest to our local community.
+We believe any future development should enhance the quality of life of existing residents in Westbury Park and bring far more social benefit and interest to our local community.

-We insist that any plans for development of this very special site must be both sensitive to the environment, wildlife, architecture, ambience and heritage of Westbury Park, and appropriate in size, height, mass and density to the surrounding mainly 2-storey houses.
+We continue to compaign for any future plans for this very special site to be both sensitive to the environment, wildlife, architecture, ambience and heritage of Westbury Park, and appropriate in size, height, mass and density to the surrounding mainly 2-storey houses.

 We are asking Bristol City Council to ensure that any development of this site complies with the following planning principles.